 There are various websites and independent schools that offer you the opportunity to test your level of comprehension in German, but the best place to go is to the Goethe-Institut, an official, non-profit body for the testing of language learners in German.

 While these may not be seen as mainstream UK exams, they equally serve to evidence the fact that you are working at a certain level in this important European language.
+In fact, this path to certification of German as a second language is ideal for people who are not enroled in any school; say, if you were already a part of the workforce.

-Moreover, the Goethe-Institut examinations are well-known across the world and the certificate that is awarded at the end of the course is accepted as a valid qualification by most employers and further education establishments in a number of countries.
+The Goethe-Institut examinations are well-known across the world and the certificate that is awarded at the end of the course is accepted as a valid qualification by most employers and further education establishments in a number of countries.

 The language courses have been designed in conjunction with the Common European Framework of Reference for Languages (CEFR), and offer options ranging from A1 (beginner) to C2 (advanced).